 The answer is yes!

-At birth, our genetics provide us with a happiness set point that accounts for about 40% of our happiness.
-Having enough food, shelter, and safety are 10%.
+At birth, our genetics provide us a set point that accounts for some portion of our happiness.
+Having enough food, shelter, and safety account for another portion.

 By training our brain through awareness and exercises to think in a happier, more optimistic, and more resilient way, we can effectively train our brains for happiness.

-New discoveries in the field of positive psychology show that physical health, psychological well-being, and physiological functioning are all improved by how we learn to “feel good” (Fredrickson B. L. 2000).
+New discoveries in the field of positive psychology show that physical health, psychological wellbeing, and physiological functioning are all improved by how we learn to “feel good” (Fredrickson, et al., 2000).

 What Are The Patterns We Need To “Train Out” of Our Brains?